 When is a fuchsia hardy?

+Some fuchsias are hardier than others.
 In order for a fuchsia to earn the description of ‘hardy’ it has to survive five consecutive years growing outside all year.
 Find a list of plants that have achieved this on the British Fuchsia Society website.
 It’s worth noting that the ‘hardy’ label is not a guarantee of winter endurance in all parts of the country – it’s purely a guide.